 Q. I've recently started treatment and I'm trying to find things that can help support my 13-year-old such as groups, counseling, etc. Do you have recommendations?

-The American Cancer Society (1-800-227-2345) may also provide a listing of local organizations that provide support groups.
+The American Cancer Society may also provide a listing of support services available in your area.
+They can be reached at 1-800-227-2345.